The Role of Application Discovery in Cloud Migration

 LMDB Discovery

 Discovery using the Landscape Management Database (LMDB) heavily relies on the application domain configuration repository.
 As opposed to APM-based discovery, LMDB discovery has limited depth.
 Normally, configuration repositories don’t contain deep component relationships.
-Despite these limitations, however, we still recommend going for LMDB discovery because it is much faster to implement as it requires minimal configuration effort.
+Despite these limitations, however, we still recommend LMDB discovery because it is much faster to implement and requires minimal configuration effort.
 The only downside to this is the inability to generate performance and configuration baselines.

-As a recommendation, after performing the LMDB discovery, add the discovered systems for monitoring prior to migration.
+As a recommendation, after performing the LMDB discovery, add the discovered systems for monitoring before migration.
 Adding systems for monitoring will be so much easier now since data is already pre-populated from the LMDB.
 From there, you can easily generate baselines and design blueprints from monitored systems using IT-Conductor.

 SAP Landscape Discovery